cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 # Getting Started

-This repository is dedicated to providing information and working examples for anyone who is looking for information on how to integrate mainframe development into CI/CD pipelines, specifically Jenkins pipelines to start with.
+To get started building your own mainframe DevOps pipeline, we have provided Jenkins pipeline examples and setup instructions.

-The pages will contain example code and documentation on:
+The pages contains example code and documentation on:

-- whole Jenkins pipelines as we would suggest as starting point
+- Jenkins CI pipelines as we would suggest as starting point
+- Compuware and 3rd party tools used in the pipelines
+- Instructions setting configuring Jenkins and SonarQube
 - code snippets for specific tasks and purposes outside the general purpose
-- using the Compuware plugins to integrate mainframe development
-- using third party plugins
-- setting up Jenkins and Jenkins plugins being used

-Some pieces of code already show how to use the underlying APIs rather than the Jenkins specific plugins, and we intend to expand to other CI/CD tools as the need arises.
+## CI Pipeline examples

+We have published two examples of "complete" pipelines which show partly different process steps and different techniques in Jenkins.

+- [Mainframe-CI-Example-pipeline](./Mainframe-CI-Example-pipeline.md) - ([jenkinsfile](https://github.com/cpwr-devops/DevOps-Examples/blob/suggest/Jenkinsfile/Mainframe-CI-Example-pipeline.jenkinsfile)) - is a scripted pipeline using parameters.
+This is a simple approach to a DevOps pipeline that allows you to get up and going quickly, but may not be the best approach to scale a pipelines across your enterprise.

+- [Mainframe_CI_Pipeline_from_Shared_Lib](./Mainframe_CI_Pipeline_from_Shared_Lib.md) - ([groovy](https://github.com/cpwr-devops/DevOps-Examples/blob/suggest/vars/Mainframe_CI_Pipeline_from_Shared_Lib.groovy)) - is a pipeline loaded from a Jenkins shared library.
+Shared Libraries are a useful approach to scale pipelines across an enterprise since it moves the bulk of the pipeline logic to shared components that individual pipelines can reference a steps.
+This allows organizations to develop pipelines in a more standard way.

 ## Tools Used

-Currently, both examples use a development scenario based on
+The example pipelines use a development scenario based on:

 - [ISPW](https://compuware.com/ispw-source-code-management/) as SCM to store and govern mainframe sources
 - [Git (GitHub)](https://github.com/) as SCM to store unit test assets